sluongng/nogo-analyzer/goci-lint/README.md

 An attempt to rewrite analyzers in golangci-lint one by one while removing all the bloats.

-## Note on 'unused' linters

-`nogo` runs per-package.
-Meaning that it's the same with cd into each of the sub-directories and run the linter once.
-For this reason, it's not possible to detect whether or not some code was used outside of the package context.

-Most unused linters accomplised their checks by running on the global context of the repository, build up a map in-memory of what was used, and what was not used.  `nogo` does not have access to this global context of the entire repository thus most `unused` linters will be inaccurate.

 ## How to use

 Users should consider loading the `deps.bzl` file inside each individual linter in their WORKSPACE file.